-- Good milk frothing system: the Breville Infuser has a top-class steam wand that replicates the barista experience.
+- Good milk frothing system: the Breville Infuser has a top-class steam wand replicating the barista experience.
 I like this feature because it’s perfect for latte art.
 Moreover, the steam wand is well-built and has enough mobility to froth milk appropriately.

 - Sound heating technology: the Breville Infuser gets ready for the first espresso in less than a minute.
-For optimal results, several users recommend turning the machine on 15 minutes ahead, but it isn’t entirely necessary.
-Additionally, the waiting time between dialing espresso and frothing milk is a few seconds.
+Several users recommend turning the machine on 15 minutes ahead for optimal results, but it isn’t entirely necessary.
+The waiting time between dialing espresso and frothing milk is also a few seconds.

 - Superior feedback and user interface: the Breville Infuser punches above its level here, offering more information to dial your espresso.
 It’s great for espresso aficionados and coffee geeks who like to tweak all variables.

 - 1-year limited product warranty.
-It’s surprising that competitors and even more affordable Breville’s espresso machines have a longer warranty.
-If you buy directly from Breville, extending the warranty is quite affordable.
-Still, it’s a bit annoying not having a solid warranty as a default.
+Surprisingly, competitors and even more affordable Breville espresso machines have a more extended warranty.
+If you buy directly from Breville, extending the warranty is quite reasonable.
+Still, it’s annoying not having a solid warranty as a default.